-Understanding and interpreting body language is even more challenging in a time when we aren’t able to see mouths due to protective masks; however, our eye expressions can convey a signficant amount of information about how we are feeling even if we are not speaking.
+Our eye expressions can convey a significant amount of information about how we are feeling even if we are not speaking.

 In the lesson below, you will work with your students, in person or via virtual learning, to help them learn how to use their eyes to show others how they are feeling and pick up on body language clues from their classmates as well.